boonelschenbroich/genetrail3/README.md

 License
 -------
-The code of the GeneTrail2 C++ library is licensed under the *GNU Lesser General Public License 3 (LGPL v3)*.
+The code of the GeneTrail 3 C++ library is licensed under the *GNU Lesser General Public License 3 (LGPL v3)*.
 This means you are allowed to use the library in your code with little restrictions.
 Especially you do not need to make your source code available as long as you are just using the library.
 However, you